nfcpy/nfcpy/docs/overview.rst

 Requirements
 ------------
-* Python 2.6 or newer, but not Python 3.x
+* Python 2.6 or newer but not Python 3.x
-* pyUSB with appropriate libusb
+* pyUSB and libusb (for native USB readers)
-* pySerial for USB serial readers under Linux
+* pySerial (for serial readers on COM or USB)

 Hardware
 --------
-These readers work on Linux, Windows and Mac:
+These readers are supported on Linux, Windows and Mac:

-* Sony RC-S330
-* Sony RC-S360
+* Sony RC-S330/360/370
 * SCM SCL3711

-These readers work on Linux only (maybe Mac) because USB virtual COM support for Windows is yet to be done:
+* ACS ACR122U (with limitations on listen period setting)

+These readers are supported on Linux (and probably Mac):

 * Arygon ACS122U
 * Arygon APPB US